-For any questions about volunteering at Brooklyn Bridge Park, please email Karla Osorio-Pérez at email@example.com.
+For any questions about volunteering at Brooklyn Bridge Park, please email the Volunteer Department.

-To become a volunteer, please complete the Volunteer Application and join us for one of our Volunteer Orientations this year.
-All volunteers must fill out a waiver and bring it to their first volunteer activity in the park.
+To become a volunteer, please complete the Volunteer Application and join us for one of our Volunteer Orientations.
+All volunteers must submit the Conservancy’s waiver and bring it to their first volunteer activity in the park.
 Volunteers 18 years old or younger should submit their waiver signed by a parent or guardian before any activity begins; volunteers 16 years old or younger must be accompanied by a parent or guardian.

 Current volunteers, please log-in to your Volunteer Profile.

 Coastal Cleanup Volunteers give back to the community by helping us remove hundreds of pounds of trash from Pier 1 salt marshes and beaches.
 Scheduled times are according to low tides, from May - October.
-Children are welcome to participate with a parent or guardian; volunteers under 18 must submit the Conservancy’s Parental Consent form.
-Groups with 10 members or fewer are welcome to join in our 2-hour long Coastal Cleanup sessions.
-Space is limited.
-Please fill out a Coastal Cleanup Group Form to request a date.
+Families are welcome to join us.
+Volunteers under 18 must submit the Conservancy’s waiver signed by a parent or guardian before any activity begins; volunteers 16 years old or younger must be accompanied by a parent or guardian.

-Spring Spruce Up & Cutback Volunteers enjoy the outdoors and getting their hands dirty as they help prepare the park for a new growing season.
+Spring Spruce Up & Cutback allows volunteers to enjoy the outdoors and get their hands dirty, as they help prepare the park for a new growing season.
 Volunteers, with various levels of experience, support BBP Gardeners by cutting back overwintered grasses and perennials, removing winter debris, and helping tidy up the planting beds.
-Shifts are scheduled on Saturday, March 18, Thursday, March 30, and Monday, April 3, from 9 am – 12 pm.
-To participate and get details on the meeting location, please register in advance.
 Volunteers can register here.